-For example, bachelor of science students need a lab coat, drawing tools (for biology students), among others.
+For example, a bachelor of science student needs a lab coat, and drawing tools (for biology students), among others.

-You might call these needless but they are really important if you want to survive in the university.
+You might call these needless but they are really important if you want to survive at university.

 Passport: Even if not needed, carry it along with you.
 It’s also important to have passport photos with you.